ibbrett/ibbrett/README.md

 ### Skydiving

-:small_airplane: I occasionally like to jump out of a perfectly good airplane
+I occasionally like to jump out of a perfectly good airplane :small_airplane: :parachute:

 ---